YoussefHindi/ROCO506Z/README.md

 ### Installing

-Open the folder ___ it contains a folder named turtlebot_wss which is a meta package that contains multiple packages.
+Open the folder ___ it contains a folder named turtlebot2_wss which is a meta package that contains multiple packages.

-first compile the package turtlebot_msgs.
+first catkin the package turtlebot_msgs.

 ```
 cd ~/ROCO506Z/turtlebot2_wss/turtlebot_msgs/
 catkin_make
 ```

 and then source them.